Anticipates Clement Greenberg's

 New View on Modernism

-Breaks with formal Greenbergian theory and Rosenberg's notion of "Action Painting"; derides both as too high-minded and philosophical.
+Breaks with formal Greenbergian theory and Rosenberg's notion of "Action Painting;" derides both as too high-minded and philosophical.
 Steinberg offers new perspective on modern art: All great art is about art, whether the emphasis is on content, form, or neither.
-He was the first critic to openly praise the Pop art of Jasper Johns and Robert Rauschenberg as a new phase in 'flatness'.
+He was the first critic to openly praise the work of Jasper Johns

 Steinberg's "Other Criteria"